 Medical Coding Certificate Program Facts

-- Reviews medical records and codes diagnoses and procedures for reimbursement and research purposes
+- Reviews medical records and assigns codes based on diagnoses and procedures for reimbursement and research purposes

 - Understands and applies coding guidelines and reimbursement methodologies.